DevGit21/comeon-casino-app/README.md

 ![comeon-javascript-test-site](example.png)

-This repository contains my solution for the ComeOn!
-Javascript coding test.
+This repository contains my solution With React for the ComeOn!
 I have successfully completed the assigned tasks and integrated the necessary functionality into the provided HTML and data.
 Below is an overview of the implemented features:

 ## Assignment Overview

-The assignment involved using Javascript to tie together existing HTML and data to create a minimal, working casino website.
+The assignment involved using React to tie together existing HTML and data to create a minimal, working casino website.
 Basic HTML, CSS, images, and JSON data were provided, and I have made improvements to enhance the overall user experience.

 ## Assignment Criteria